JohnOlufemi/State-of-health---Sql-Covid-Analysis-/README.md

 	Asia had the highest total cases per continent, followed by Europe, North merica, and South America.

-	Europe had the total number of deaths recorded as per continent, followed by North America, Asia, and South America, and Africa 		respectively
+	Europe had the total number of deaths recorded as per continent, followed by North America, Asia, and South America, and 	Africa.